se-edu/se-book/testing/testAutomation/testingTextUis/outcomes.md

-:trophy: Can semi-automate testing of a text UI :one:
+:trophy: Can semi-automate testing of CLIs :one: